 blog comments powered by Disqus

-With decisions from the state Supreme Court striking down the two-thirds vote requirement to raise taxes and directing the Legislature to spend billions more on education, you can be sure lawmakers will be pushing massive new tax and spending hikes in 2015.
+With decisions from the state supreme court striking down the 2/3rds vote requirement to raise taxes and directing the Legislature to spend billions more on education, you can be sure lawmakers will be pushing massive new tax and spending hikes in 2016.
 NFIB will be at the forefront defending small businesses and the families you employ from policies that would kill jobs and cripple our economy.

 Small-business owners still face the prospect of a decade’s worth of rate surcharges to rebuild $2 billion in reserves squandered by past administrations.
-NFIB will continue leading the fight to win legislative and administrative reforms to improve the financial condition of the state-run workers’ compensation monopoly and ensure injured workers receive timely, effective treatment so they can return to work – without rate increases that punish small-business owners and their employees alike.
+NFIB will continue leading the fight to win legislative and administrative reforms to improve the financial condition of the state-run workers’ compensation monopoly and ensure injured workers receive timely, appropriate care so they can return to work.